zengelkaan/DSA210_31922_Kaan_Zengel/README.md

    - Identify whether squad value and team age distribution correlate with league performance.

 3. **Identify Key Factors**
    - Identify which indicators have greatest impact on team success.
+   - Identify whether the match is home or away.

 4. **Data-Driven Predictions**
    - Build models with machine learning to have insight about league outcomes based on team statistics.